vmware-archive/vsphere-automation-sdk-.net/README.md

 ![Usage Info](screenshots/usage-info.jpg?raw=true)

-* To specify all the required parameters for running the sample, right click on the sample project and navigate to the "Debug" tab.
+* To specify all the required parameters for running the sample, right click on the sample project select "Properties".
+Navigate to the "Debug" tab.
 Under the "Start Options" section, specify the parameters required by the sample as mentioned in the sample usage.

 ![Sample Parameters](screenshots/sample-parameters.jpg?raw=true)